 S5 Table.
 Pairwise significant differences of conditions within modules of the Weighted gene correlation network analysis (WGCNA).
 The differences were tested with a Wilcoxon test comparing the eigengene values of the samples of two conditions.
 The 'significant?' column is on the Bonferroni-corrected p-value.
 Each combination is twice in the table (e.g. NormalF vs. earlyRAF and earlyRAF vs. NormalF are the same).

-S6 Table.
-Selected biological functions of modules.
+Table A. Selected biological functions of modules.